engineering-collaboration/book/docs/book/anatomy-of-a-code-change/README.md

 ---
-title: The anatomy of a code change
+title: The Anatomy of a Code Change
-description: The anatomy of a code change covers the day-to-day processes for streamlining technical product development.
+description: The Anatomy of a Code Change covers the day-to-day processes for streamlining technical product development.
 It focuses on a solid foundation of CI/CD which can be extended by our organization.
 Utilizing automation we can reduce cognitive load and ensure consistent deliveries of our product.
 ---

-# The anatomy of a code change
+# The Anatomy of a Code Change

 Part three of this book covers the day-to-day processes for streamlining technical product development.
 It focuses on a solid foundation of CI/CD which can be extended by our organization.
 Utilizing automation we can <!-- vale write-good.Weasel = NO -->significantly<!-- vale write-good.Weasel = YES --> reduce cognitive load and ensure consistent deliveries of our product.